Get Our FREE Ultimate Guide to Launching a Side Hustle (With Just HTML & CSS)

 CSS is a core skill for front end developers and web designers.
 It stands for cascading style sheets, which is code to tell browsers how to format and style HMTL.
 CSS can save developers a lot of time and work by providing general style “templates” for how certain types of HTML should appear.
 For example, rather than going into the HTML and formatting each instance of a headline 20 pt.
 Arial in blue, you can use CSS to format every instance of that headline in just one step.

 But CSS can be used for way more than just simple formatting; it can also be used to create illustrations.
 Are you looking for a way to exercise your CSS muscles?
 Why not try to recreate famous logos using only HTML & CSS!
-We’re not saying this is the most efficient way to add graphics to your site, but if you’re looking for some good practice in refining your CSS skills, these challenges will definitely keep you on your toes.
+We’re not saying this is the most efficient way to add graphics to your site, but if you’re looking for some good practice in refining your CSS skills, this CSS logo challenge will definitely keep you on your toes.

-In order to do create CSS logos, you are going to need to be well versed in CSS positioning and comfortable using CSS3 properties like border-radius and transforms.
-If you want to get fancy, you can give gradients and box-shadows a try!
+In order to create a CSS logo, you are going to need to be well versed in CSS positioning and comfortable using CSS3 properties like border-radius and transforms.
+And if you want to get fancy with your CSS logo, you can give gradients and box-shadows a try!

 Start by coding up the iconic Olympic rings: